reymond-group/smilesDrawer/README.md

     }
 };
 ```
+### Bridged Rings
+Bridged rings are positioned using the Kamada–Kawai algorithm.
+If there is a bridged ring in the molecule, explicitly defined aromatic rings are not drawn with a circle inside the ring, but with dashed gray lines where double bonds would be.

 ### [Documentation](/doc/all.md)
 The documentation can be found in the docs folder.
 A markdown version is available [here](/doc/all.md).